marcocrowe/learn-business-process-management/exam-papers/business-process-2023-repeat-solution.md

 [Bizagi Model File](images/business-process-2023-repeat-q3.bpm)

-### Question 3 Answer
+### Answer 3

-Sure, let's describe the process depicted in the BPMN diagram for recruiting new applicants for a job.
-The diagram involves two pools: the Applicant and the Recruitment Process.
+Certainly!
+Here is the description of the recruitment process with the inclusion of a Conditional Start Event:

-#### Process Flow Description
+##### BPMN Diagram Process Description

-1. **Applicant Pool**:
-   - The process begins when the applicant submits an application for a job.
-This is shown by the **Message Flow** from the Applicant pool to the "Receive and Screen Application" task in the Recruitment Process pool.

-2. **Recruitment Process Pool**:
+1. **Conditional Start Event**:
+   - The process begins with a **Conditional Start Event**, depicted as a circle with a diamond (or square) inside.
+This indicates that the recruitment process starts when a predefined condition is met (e.g., a job position becomes vacant or there is approval to hire).

+2. **Post Job Ad**:
-   - **Post Job Ad**: The recruitment process starts with the task of posting a job advertisement.
-This is the initial task that sets the process in motion.
+   - Once the condition is met, the first task is to post a job advertisement.
+This is indicated by a task box labeled "Post Job Add".

-   - **Receive and Screen Application**: Once applications are submitted, they are received and screened.
-This involves an initial review to ensure that all necessary information has been provided and that the application meets basic criteria.
+3. **Receive and Screen Applications**:
+   - After the job ad is posted, applications are received.
+This is a subprocess labeled "Receive and Screen Applications".
+   - Within this subprocess, two events occur in sequence: receiving the application (depicted as a document icon) and then screening the application (depicted as an envelope icon).

+4. **Quick Screen**:
-   - **Quick Screen**: The screened applications go through a "Quick Screen" process.
-This likely involves a more detailed review to assess whether the applicant meets the specific qualifications for the job.
+   - Applications go through a "Quick Screen" process, where an initial evaluation of the applicant's qualifications is conducted.

-3. **Decision Gateway**:
+5. **Gateway - Qualified or Not Qualified**:
-   - After the Quick Screen, there is a **Decision Gateway** to determine if the applicant is "Qualified" or "Not Qualified".
+   - After the quick screen, there is a decision point or gateway (depicted as a diamond shape) where applications are evaluated to determine if they are "Qualified" or "Not Qualified".

+6. **Not Qualified - Rejected**:
-     - **Not Qualified**: If the applicant is not qualified, they are rejected.
-This is shown by the flow to the "Rejected" end event.
-Additionally, a rejection message is sent to the applicant as indicated by the dashed message flow line.
+   - If an applicant is determined to be "Not Qualified", they are rejected.
+This is shown by a flow leading to an end event labeled "Rejected" (depicted as a red circle).

+7. **Qualified - Interview Candidate**:
-     - **Qualified**: If the applicant is qualified, they proceed to the next step, which involves logging the applicant as qualified and then moving on to the "Interview Candidates" task.
+   - If an applicant is deemed "Qualified", they proceed to the next step, which is to "Interview Candidate".
+This is shown by a task box labeled "Interview Candidate".

-4. **Log and Interview**:
-   - **Log and Interview Candidates**: For those applicants who are qualified, their details are logged, and they are scheduled for interviews.
-This is the final step in the depicted process flow, which ensures that all qualified candidates are interviewed.

-#### Key Elements

-- **Events**:
-  - Start Event (circle): Indicates the beginning of the recruitment process with the posting of the job ad.
-  - End Events (circle with thick border): There are two end events in this process:
-    - "Rejected" for applicants who do not qualify.
-    - "Qualified" for those who proceed to interviews.

-- **Gateways**:
-  - The **Decision Gateway** (diamond shape) determines whether an applicant is qualified or not based on the quick screen results.

-- **Messages**:
-  - **Application**: The initial submission from the applicant to the recruitment process.
-  - **Rejection**: A message sent back to the applicant if they are not qualified, informing them of their rejection.

-**Summary:**

-The process starts with posting a job ad and ends with either rejecting unqualified applicants or scheduling interviews for qualified candidates.
-It involves an initial screening of applications, a quick screen to further assess qualifications, and a decision gateway to determine the applicant's eligibility.
-Qualified applicants are logged and proceed to the interview stage, while those not qualified are informed of their rejection.
-The flow of the process is sequential with clear decision points and communication steps, ensuring efficient and transparent handling of job applications.
+   - The qualified applications are also logged in a list of qualified candidates, indicated by a box labeled "Log list of Qualified".

+8. **Interview Process**:
+   - The candidate undergoes the interview process.
+This is the final step in this BPMN diagram.

+9. **Application and Rejection Messages**:
+   - Throughout this process, there are message flows indicating communication.
+Applications are submitted from an external pool labeled "Application", and rejection messages are sent back to this pool if the candidate is not qualified.

+##### Summary

+The recruitment process starts with a Conditional Start Event, meaning it begins when a specific condition is met.
+Once triggered, the job ad is posted, applications are received and screened, and a quick screen determines if applicants are qualified.
+Unqualified applicants are rejected, while qualified applicants proceed to an interview stage.
+Qualified candidates are logged for record-keeping, and the process includes communication flows for applications and rejections.

 ## Question 4 (Total 33.33 Marks)